davidxmoody/davidxmoody.com/_drafts/the-growth-mindset-applied-to-my-life-part-2.md

 title: "The growth mindset applied to my life (part 2)"
 ---

 Continued from [part 1](/the-growth-mindset-applied-to-my-life-part-1/).
-This part will discuss what happened to me after I left university and how the growth and fixed mindsets have affected my life.
+This part will discuss what happened to me after I left university.
+Looking at how the growth and fixed mindsets have affected my life.

 ## Post Cambridge

 I was absolutely gutted when I didn't get a first class honours in my final exams.
 My *only* plan had been to stay for a fourth year at Cambridge.
 When that was no longer possible, I was stuck.
 I labelled myself as a "failure".
 It took me a long time to get over it.

 *[I left Cambridge just over three years ago.
-I'm going to be skipping over a lot and just focusing on a few things that have happened since then.]*
+I'm going to be skipping over a lot and focusing on the things important to this story.]*

 I stayed with my parents and spent a long time drifting with no clear purpose.
 I started to focus on non-career goals.
 I successfully lost a lot of weight (from 220lbs to 150lbs).
 I also learned to cook and passed my driving test.

 In some areas of my life, I had an *unconscious* growth mindset.
 For example, with losing weight, I found it incredibly easy once I started.
 I never doubted that I would reach my final goal.
 I still had an incredibly fixed mindset in many other areas of my life.
-Most notably my career and social skills.
+Most notably, my career and social skills.

 ## Fun with Linux

 For reasons that I can't remember, I started to develop an interest in Linux.
-I had a small netbook with Ubuntu and set up my desktop to dual-boot Windows and Ubuntu.
+I had a small netbook with Ubuntu and I set up my desktop to dual-boot.

 One night when I couldn't sleep, I started reading a tutorial on Bash scripting.
 I was inexperienced with the Linux command line and I was very *curious* about how to use it properly.
 That curiosity drove me to learn everything I could about Bash.
 I started playing around.
 I created scripts for doing all kinds of things.
 It was a lot of fun.
 I also started using Vim as my text editor.
 It was hard to learn but I knew it would be worth it.

 At some point, I realised that Bash wasn't suitable for everything.
 I switched my attention to Python.
 I practised on [Project Euler](https://projecteuler.net/) problems.
 I also started work on a command line program for organising my personal diary.
-I plan to write about my diary project in it's own post.
+I plan to write a full post about my diary project later.
 For now, I'll just say that it was a pretty significant project for me.
 It has over 300 commits and has taken me many hundreds of hours.
 I have re-written it several times over.
-I feel I learned more about software development from that project than anything else before then.
+I feel I learned more about software development from that project than anything else before it.

 All of the above are what I like to think of as **natural growth**.
 I was very *curious* about these things and that caused me to explore and learn on my own.
 I feel it also led me to develop a sort of *unconscious growth mindset*.
 I became very familiar with learning about new technologies.
 I accepted that I could probably learn anything with enough time and effort.
-However, I most definitely still had a fixed mindset in many areas, most notably my ability to actually get a proper job.
+However, I most definitely still had a fixed mindset in many areas.

 ## The Professor P website

 My father is the author of the [Professor P series of children's books](http://professorp.co.uk/books/).
 A while ago, he made a website for the series which included several JavaScript games.
 It wasn't bad but it did look a bit dated.
-Many of the games no longer worked on modern browsers.
+Also, many of the games did not work on modern browsers.
 We decided I should re-make the games.

 At the time, the only way I knew how to do this was to use Java applets.
 I remember sitting down with my Dad to have a look at some existing Java games.
 We were blown away by how absolutely terrible the Java installation process was.
 It took about two minutes and 15 clicks to get Java running in the browser.
-Pretty bad when compared to the JavaScript games which worked right out of the box.
+Pretty bad when compared to the JavaScript games, which worked instantly.

 I then set out on an ambitious adventure to learn everything I could about HTML and JavaScript.
 I created *many* iterations of my first game, a tile sliding puzzle.
 I spent a long time on it and learned a lot in the process.
 I refactored it many times.
-I eventually added an intelligent AI opponent which uses a variation on the [A* search algorithm](http://en.wikipedia.org/wiki/A*_search_algorithm) to race against the player.
-I also added different stages where the next stage "zooms out" revealing that the stage you just completed is in fact an individual tile of the next stage.
+I eventually added an intelligent AI opponent to race against the player (it uses a variation on the [A* search algorithm](http://en.wikipedia.org/wiki/A*_search_algorithm)).
 You can play the game [right now on the Professor P website](http://professorp.co.uk/games/shuffle/).

 I added [four other games](http://professorp.co.uk/games/), including a [shark attack game](http://professorp.co.uk/games/sharkattack/), a [memory card game](http://professorp.co.uk/games/memory/), a [quiz game](http://professorp.co.uk/games/quiz/) and a [wordsearch game](http://professorp.co.uk/games/wordsearch/) (which I've [already written about](/wordsearch-game/)).
 Each was challenging in its own way and I learned a lot from all of them.
-I also spent a long time making [the rest of the website](http://professorp.co.uk/) with a static site generator (DocPad).
+I also spent a long time making [the rest of the website](http://professorp.co.uk/) with a static site generator ([DocPad](http://docpad.org/)).

-The whole thing took me about a year or so although I did have a very slow start.
-I went through intense periods of passion-fuelled work to periods of boredom-filled procrastination.
+The whole thing took me about a year, although I did have a very slow start.
+I went through intense periods of passion-fuelled work followed by periods of boredom-filled procrastination.
 [I've written about this before](/the-pomodoro-technique-what-i-wish-id-known/) but it slowly got better.
 I'm very proud of the Professor P website.
 If I could start again, there are many things I would do differently.
 However, I feel it represents a lot of growth in my ability.

 ## This blog

-That brings me to my most recent project, this blog.
+That brings me to my most recent project, *this blog*.
 I had wanted to start one for ages but had always put it off.
 Mostly out of a fear of not being good enough but also out of laziness.
 I knew it was going to be *challenging* but I stuck with it.
 I *wanted to grow* as a software developer and as a person.

-I have now written 14 posts so far.
+I have written 14 posts so far (which has taken approximately 50 hours).
 I set myself a schedule and have stuck to it without fail.
-It's been hard.
-I feel like I've already learned a lot so far and I know I need a lot more practice before I will ever become truly great.
+It's been hard work.
+It's difficult to quantify but I *feel* like I've already got a lot better at the process of writing.

 One specific decision I'm pleased I made was to only publish my "best" content.
 I have been writing a personal diary for nearly four years.
 I just throw any old words into that with minimal editing.
 I could have done that for this blog but I'm glad I didn't.
 Editing my own words is one of the hardest parts of writing.
-I could *easily* have written ten times the amount I've written if I hadn't bothered with any editing or planning.
-I'm glad I didn't.
+I could have *easily* written ten times as much if I hadn't bothered with editing or planning.

-TODO ^ edit badly

 ## The future

 Despite my success with blogging so far, it is too much of a "meta" activity.
 That is, I have to write *about* something else.
-Out of the 14 posts I've written so far, 5 have been about blogging or setting up this blog, 7 have been about things I had already done and only 2 have actually been about things that I had no experience with before writing the post.
-The problem is, I don't want to write about blogging too much and I will eventually run out of things to write about which I have already done.
+Out of the 14 posts I've written so far, 5 have been about blogging or setting up this blog, 7 have been about things I had already done and only 2 have actually been about *new* things (which I had no experience with before writing the post).
+The problem is, I don't want to write about blogging too much and I will eventually run out of things which I have already done.
 I need some new projects to work on.

 My blog is the perfect way to challenge myself in other areas.
 Public commitment is very powerful.
 It's been the main reason I have been able to stick to my blogging schedule so far.

-TODO specific challenges here
+In the future, I plan to set myself *specific challenges* and then write about them.
+There are many areas in which I want to improve myself so I have many ideas for challenges.
+Here is a quick list of things you might see on this blog soon:

+- Contributing to open source projects on GitHub
+- Creating and deploying a browser-based game with a significant *server side aspect*
+- Creating a CV and applying for jobs
+- Creating an online dating profile and going on dates
+- Forming exercise habits and meditation habits